zeissmicroscopy/ZEN_API_Python_CZI_workshop/README.md

 [CZICheck] is a command-line application developed using libCZI, enabling users to assess the integrity and structural correctness of a CZI document.

 Checking the validity of a CZI becomes more complex the closer one is to the application domain (e.g. application-specific metadata).
-So this console application is more of a utility to help users who are directly using libCZI, or its python wrapper [pylibCZIrw], than it is an official validation tool for any ZEISS-produced CZIs.
+So this console application is more of a utility to help users who are directly using [libCZI], or its python wrapper [pylibCZIrw] & [pylibCZIrw_github], than it is an official validation tool for any ZEISS-produced CZIs.

 CZICheck runs a collection of *checkers* which evaluate a well defined rule.
 Each *checker* reports back findings of type Fatal, Warn, or Info.